Curse of the Undead: Plot

-When Dan tells Dolores about the evening's events, she doesn't believe him.
+When Dan tells Dolores about the evening's events, she does not believe him.
 Dan takes her to the family crypt to find Drago Robles' empty coffin, except for a silver dagger.
 When Dan insists they look in every coffin for Robey – including her father and brother – Dolores explodes and throws him out.
 After Dan leaves to get a court order to do so, Dolores, apparently weakened by blood loss, her anger at Dan, and Robey's hypnotic influence, collapses.
 Robey emerges from a Carter coffin to feed from Dolores before carrying her back home.
 After Dolores awakens, Robey shows her the Rancho Robles map; the stream Buffer has been damming is on her property, not his.
 Robey goes into town to show the map to Buffer, who angrily shoots Robey.
 Robey fires back, killing Buffer, and walks away unscathed.

 Robey reports back to Dolores when she sees a bullet hole in his vest – he claims his cigar case stopped Buffer's bullet.
 Robey learns that Dan is heading for the county seat to get a court order to open the graves.
 Robey promises to join with Dolores to stop him.
 Warned by Dolores' housekeeper, Dan makes preparations.
 Robey heads for town to "talk" Dan out of getting that court order, but Dan will not be stopped.
 They challenge each other to a shoot-out, and Dan fires first, just as Dolores arrives.
 Robey collapses and disintegrates into dust, leaving only his empty clothes behind.
 Dan walks over to Robey's clothes and picks up his bullet...which has his thorn cross on it.